MadeInHaus/django-template/docs/GETTING_DJANGO_STARTED.md

 ## Heroku setup
 - install heroku [toolbelt](https://toolbelt.heroku.com/)
 - be sure to login and generate a new key if prompted `heroku login`
-- add remotes for app,  based on the heroku app names which can be found in app_info.json in the project root:
+- add remotes for app environments using this command:
 ```
 fab remotes
 ```